phnorwood/delinea-api-workflow/README.md

 The subject of the project is **secret retrieval**, not deployment.

+**PRE-REQUISITES:*** These use-cases assume you are retrieving (and using) an AWS IAM credential to query and otherwise engage (via TF, ANS) with AWS EC2 instances.
+This credential must have the appropriate permissions to perform actions against AWS EC2 instances to complete these tasks.

 ## Demo Use Cases

 | # | Method | How it authenticates to Secret Server | Where secrets are used |